yuanqing/sketch-plugin-helper/docs/utilities.md

 ### const artboards = getArtboardsOnCurrentPage()

-Gets the artboards on the current page.
+Gets all artboards on the current page.

 #### *Return value*